meazitiruneh/RSN-Hemorrage-Detection/README.md

 ## Novelty in Our Approach

 ### Multi-Label Classification
-- We use a **multi-label classification approach**, where the model predicts multiple possible hemorrhage types in a single image.
+- a **multi-label classification approach** was used, where the model predicts multiple possible hemorrhage types in a single image.
 This is particularly valuable for medical applications where multiple conditions may co-occur.
 - Our model detects six distinct labels: **epidural**, **intraparenchymal**, **intraventricular**, **subarachnoid**, **subdural**, and **any hemorrhage**.
 Each label is treated independently, allowing for simultaneous detection of multiple hemorrhage types.

 ### Thresholding for Predictions